UNDP-Accelerator-Labs/national_innovation_ecosystems_toolkit/Getting started/how-to-use-the-toolkit.md

 ## How to use this toolkit

-### Glossary

 We use the metaphor of the toolkit to emphasize the operational, enabling nature of the work you are reading right now.
-The following words are used throughout it a metaphorical sense:

 - The **Toolkit** is a set of resources and their documentation materials meant to help people and organizations who want to support innovation ecosystems.
 - The toolkit contains **tools**.
-Each tool consists of one or more **resources**.
-Each resourcecomes with a **factsheet**.
+Each tool consists of one or more **resources**, documented in a page of this website.
   - A resource is a document that can be re-used, in part or as a whole.
-Examples are talking points or slide decks to argue for supporting innovation ecosystems; workplans and lists of deliverables to achieve operational status for a government innovation unit; agendas for workshops meant to socialize key concepts around innovation with senior civil servants; curricula for courses on key skills useful to employees of an innovation unit.
+Examples are talking points or slide decks to argue for supporting innovation ecosystems; workplans and lists of deliverables to achieve operational status for a government innovation unit; agendas for workshops meant to socialize key concepts around innovation with senior civil servants; curricula for courses on key skills useful to employees of an innovation unit. **Resources are accessible via live links from the factsheets, with a UNDP corporate login**.
-  - A factsheet is a resource's metadata.
-It explains what the resource is good for; what it is not good for; the context in which it was produced; how much money and time you will need to deploy it, and so on.
+  - Website pages contain resources metadata, accessible to everyone.
+Each page is dedicated to one tool, and explains what the tool is good for; what it is *not* good for; the context in which it was produced; how much money and time you will need to deploy it, and so on.
 You will also find a reference to the person or people who created the resource in the first place.

 ### Values and attitude